Toward a new theory of the fractional quantum Hall effect: Introduction

-If $\nu<1$ all electrons occupy the highly degenerate lowest Landau level, and there are no energy gaps in the single-particle electron spectrum.
+If $\nu<1$, all electrons occupy the highly degenerate lowest Landau level, and there are no energy gaps in the single-particle electron spectrum.
 Therefore the mysterious feature at $\nu=1/3$ could be explained only within a many-body approach, taking into account electron-electron interactions.
 As known, when considered as classical point particles, Coulomb-interacting electrons form the Wigner crystal \cite{Wigner34}, and Tsui et al. \cite{Tsui82} put forward a hypothesis that the observed $1/3$ feature in the Hall conductivity is related to the formation of the Wigner crystal (or a charge density wave) with a triangular symmetry.
-However, in 1983 Robert Laughlin \cite{Laughlin83} proposed the following variational wave function for the ground state of the $N$-particle system at $\nu=1/m$: \be \Psi_{\rm RL}^{m}(\bm r_1,\bm r_2,\dots,\bm r_N)\propto \left(\prod_{1\le j<k\le N} (z_j-z_k)^m \right)\exp\left(-\frac 12\sum_{j=1}^N|z_j|^2\right); \ee here $m$ is odd integer, $\bm r_j=(x_j,y_j)$, and $z_j=(x_j-iy_j)/\lambda$ are the normalized complex coordinates of 2D electrons.
-The function $\Psi_{\rm RL}^{m}$ is the eigenfunction of the total angular momentum operator with the eigenvalue ${\cal L}=mN(N-1)/2$ (in units of $\hbar$).
+However, in 1983 Laughlin \cite{Laughlin83} proposed the following trial wave function for the ground state of the $N$-particle system at $\nu=1/m$: \be \Psi_{\rm LS}^{(m)}(\bm r_1,\bm r_2,\dots,\bm r_N)\propto \left(\prod_{1\le j<k\le N} (z_j-z_k)^m \right)\exp\left(-\frac 12\sum_{j=1}^N|z_j|^2\right), \ee where LS means the ``Laughlin state'', $m$ is odd integer, $\bm r_j=(x_j,y_j)$, and $z_j=(x_j-iy_j)/\lambda$ are the normalized complex coordinates of 2D electrons.
+The function $\Psi_{\rm LS}^{(m)}$ is an eigenfunction of the total angular momentum operator with the eigenvalue ${\cal L}=mN(N-1)/2$ (in units of $\hbar$).
 If $m=1$, it coincides with the wave function of the so called maximum density droplet (MDD) state proposed earlier in Ref. \cite{Bychkov81} for the ground state of the system at $\nu=1$.
 The MDD state is characterized by a uniform electron density at $r\lesssim R=\sqrt{N/\pi n_s}$, see Section \ref{sec:MDD} for further details.